artcogsys/decorbp/README.md

 $$
 so we can more explicitly trade off variance normalization and decorrelation.

+### Issues

 We are still experiencing issues with multiple layers which is related to the variance constraint.
-See [this notebook](examples/train_analysis.ipynb).
+See [this notebook](examples/train_analysis.ipynb) (last example when choosing variance=1.0) as well as the experiments folder.
 May also have to do with MNIST issues (zeros/scaling) and demeaning.

 ### Bias